foobar-UST/foobar-backend/README.md

 body | type | description
 ---------- | -------------- | --------------
 section_id | String | the id of the section
+section_state | String | the updated state of the section

 ### Update Section Location (Deliverer)
 Endpoint for updating a section's current location.